Unlikely Canned Tuna Enthusiast Nick Jonas Shared His

 2. “Gonna get mayonnaise from Trader Joe’s.
 Big fan of this, think it adds some good texture overall to the tuna fish — you know, so you don’t get that dry tuna that nobody wants.
 The next step is going to be just to simply mix this around in here.
 I want you to take a look at the level of this tuna, this is premium tuna.
 So you’re gonna get a little bit of resistance initially from the tuna itself.”

 3. “The mayonnaise is done.
 Next step is going to be just a little bit of seasoning.
-Now what you should know about this Safe Catch, is that it's pre-seasoned pre-flavored — so, you’re not going to need a whole lot.
+Now what you should know about this safe catch, is that it's pre-seasoned pre-flavoured — so, you’re not going to need a whole lot.
 But, we’re just going to add a little bit.
 Just to give it a little spice.
 Now what we have here is just a very simple McCormick sea salt grinder.
 Nothing fancy about this, you can get this at your local grocery store.
-And you’re going to want to, because it’s going to add a lot of flavor to your tuna fish.
-Now, I usually go clockwise around the bowl once and then one drop right in the center.
+And you’re going to want to, because it’s going to add a lot of flavour to your tuna fish.
+Now, I usually go clockwise around the bowl once and then one drop right in the centre.
 I give that a little mix, make sure it gets in there, hits the different spots.”

 Advertisement